 You will also want to read up on keywords here because just writing random titles without knowing if other people type up those same titles on Google makes them useless.

-3) Your page is ranked very low but you just don’t know it.
+3) Your page is on Google, but is ranked very low so you just don’t see it.

 Consider that you have tip #2 down, type up the title of your blog post or a page you wrote about, but for some reason, page 1 results aren’t showing it, neither is page 2 and so on and so forth.

 Your page is probably targeting a pretty high competition keyword and there’s other pages that are simply outranking you and that is pushing your page down very far into the search results, so far that it makes no sense to look for it.

 So what can you do?
 Well first you need to discover what the rank of the keyword is.
 Here’s a good way to check your website’s Google ranking.